 Launched in 1999 and updated regularly, Statewatch News includes our own reporting and writing as well as articles, announcements, documents and analyses from elsewhere on civil liberties, EU policies and state practices.
 You can receive updates in your inbox by signing up to our mailing list, or use an RSS feed to get instant alerts.

-On Monday 26 October we will hold the second in our series of webinars exploring the report ‘Deportation Union: Rights, accountability and the EU's push to increased forced removals’.
+Join Statewatch and the Transnational Institute (TNI) on Monday 14 December for the third and final webinar in the series covering Statewatch’s report ‘Deportation Union: Rights, accountability and the EU's push to increase forced removals’.